Tutorial: gRPC with Protobuf

 - The trait is annotated with

-.
+@service.
 This is a macro annotation.
 When we compile the code, it will create a companion object for the trait containing a load of useful helper methods for creating servers and clients.
 We’ll see how to make use of these helpers in the next tutorial. - The annotation has 4 parameters:

 These parameters can be customised using sbt settings.
 Take a look at the source generation reference for more details.